react4j/react4j-todomvc/README.md

 * add processing of `WORKSPACE` to arez/react4j/spritz for dependency upgrades during releases

-* Make it possible to disable GWT dev mode for a gwt application and just do gwt compile

 * Consider helping maintain https://github.com/bazelbuild/rules_gwt

 * Add documentation and examples from